-Each semester during finals week, the NCU Bookstore operates a textbook buyback, offering you cash or credit for books that you don’t wish to keep.
+Each semester, only during finals week, the NCU Bookstore operates a textbook buyback, offering you cash or credit for books that you don’t wish to keep.

-If books are being used here at NCU next semester, we will give you 50% of the current new price of the book, regardless of whether you purchased it new or used.
-If a book will be used later on, we will ask you to hold on to that book until our next buyback.
+If books are being used here at NCU next semester, we will give you a fair market buying price, regardless of whether you purchased it new or used, from the NCU bookstore or from somewhere else.
+If a book will be used in an upcoming semester, we will ask you to hold on to that book until our next buyback.

-At the same time, we also buy many titles as an agent of Nebraska Book Company (NBC), and offer you the current market value of the book—usually between 15-40% of retail price.
-While it’s not as much as NCU's buying rate, it’s more than nothing.
+At the same time, we also buy many titles as a sourcing partner of Nebraska Book Company (NBC), and can offer you their current buying price—usually between 15-40% of retail price.
+While it’s not as much as NCU's buying rate, it's better than nothing.

 Let us do the work